gndoshi/visualization-for-data-journalism-course-project/README.md

 Dataset — Airline Delay Causes.
 This data set consists of on-time statistics for airlines in the United States.
 This data set is freely available from The US Department of Transportation: http://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp.

-The Data and column labels are explained in the "Project Brief_Using_plotly_for_data_visualization" PDF document.
+The Data and column labels are explained in the "Project Brief_Using_plotly_for_data_visualization" PDF document provided in the repository.

 For the purpose of this assignment - data set of entries from February 2009 to February 2019 was downloaded and used.